ECSTeam/cloudfoundry-top-plugin/docs/doc.md

 From this need, the Cloud Foundry cf cli `top` plugin was born.

 # Overview
-The `top` plugin is unlike most `cf` plugins which run with various command-line arguments and output information to terminal and exit.
+The `top` plugin is unlike most `cf` plugins which typically run using various command-line arguments, output information to the terminal and then exit.
 Instead, when you run `cf top` on the command-line, it will initialize a text-based interface that will allow user interaction with the screen.
 It works much like the UNIX top command.

-There are 5 top-level views.
-When switching between view using 'd', you must be at a top-level view.
+There are 5 top-level data views.
+When switching between data views using 'd', you must be at a top-level view.
 When in a subview, you can press 'x' to exit back.
 If you need help you can look at the bottom of the window which provides a quick-help of common commands or press 'h' for verbose help